IBM/z_ansible_collections_samples/zos_basics/constructs/README.md

-# Copy Directory to PDS, Edit member and Submit Job
+# Job Submit Response Parsing and Constructs

 This sample focuses on processing the result of a z/OS® job submission response using a number of Ansible® constructs such as `when`, `with_sequence`, `loop`,